Life As a Slaughterer and Meat Packer

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-Types of Slaughterer & Meat Packer Jobs
+Types of Slaughterer and Meat Packer

 The states with the most job growth for Slaughterer & Meat Packer are Utah, Georgia, and Arizona.
 Watch out if you plan on working in Virginia, Kansas, or Wyoming.
 These states have the worst job growth for this type of profession.

-How Much Does a Slaughterer & Meat Packer Make?
+Salary for a Slaughterer & Meat Packer

 Slaughterers and Meat Packers who work in Maryland, Nebraska, or Kansas, make the highest salaries.